LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ```

 :::note
-Please note: the value of the `data-module` attribute will either be prefixed with `govuk` or `lbh` depending on whether or not the component originated in `govuk-frontend` or `lbh-frontend` respectively.
+The value of the `data-module` attribute will either be prefixed with `govuk` or `lbh` depending on whether or not the component originated in `govuk-frontend` or `lbh-frontend` respectively.
 The best way to check is to look at the markup of the component and take the value of `data-module` from there.
 :::

 ### Polyfills